lambdaclass/concrete/docs/IDENTITY.md

 4. Lean 4 makes proof a practical implementation and theorem-proving environment.
 5. Concrete is trying to make operational power and evidence explicit in native systems code.

+## Positioning Against Nearby Tools

+Concrete's claim is not that no other tool can prove programs, write systems code, or enforce safety.
+The claim is that these pieces are usually separated.

+- **Rust / Zig / C / C++** are strong systems languages.
+Their proof story is usually external: tests, fuzzing, sanitizers, static analyzers, model checkers, or separate proof tools.
+The compiler does not normally maintain a source/spec/theorem attachment and downgrade evidence when it drifts.
+- **SPARK / Ada, Dafny, F*, Why3** have mature verification workflows, but their center of gravity is high-assurance verification rather than a small C/Rust/Zig-shaped systems language implemented in Lean.
+- **Lean / Coq / Isabelle** are excellent proof systems.
+They are not primarily normal low-level systems languages with explicit FFI, layout, authority, and no-GC runtime boundaries.
+- **Austral** is close on linearity and capability-shaped safety, but it does not provide the same Lean-backed proof/evidence pipeline.

+The intended Concrete workflow is: write ordinary systems-shaped code, keep authority and trust visible, attach selected Lean theorems, and let compiler artifacts catch body/spec/proof drift.

 For the explicit map of what Concrete copies, adapts, or rejects from other languages, see [INFLUENCES.md](INFLUENCES.md).